cbg15589/carnd-term1/CarND-Advanced-Lane-Lines/README.md

 The functions to apply color and gradient thresholds are located in the sixth code cell.

 For gradients we have functions that apply thresholding to the absolute value in x or y direction,  to the magnitude and finally to the direction.
-After experimenting with gradient thresholding, I was not able to get rid of some noise created by shadows, specially on the challenge video.
+After experimenting with gradient thresholding, I was not able to get rid of some noise created by shadows, especially on the challenge video.

-Because of this I dicided to only apply color thresholding, the HSV colorspace does a good job identifying white lines, while for yellow lines I decided to use the LAB colorspace.
+Because of this I decided to only apply color thresholding, the HSV colorspace does a good job identifying white lines, while for yellow lines I decided to use the LAB colorspace.

 To apply the thresholdings I created a pipeline which is located on the seventh code cell.
-Before applying the white and yellow thresholds, I used the function cv2.createCLAHE to perform adaptative histogram equalization on the V channel of the HSV colorspace, this will improve contrast and help to identify the lines.
+Before applying the white and yellow thresholds, I used the function cv2.createCLAHE to perform adapttive histogram equalization on the V channel of the HSV colorspace, this improves contrast and helps to identify the lines.

-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here's an example of my output for this step.

 ![alt text][image3]